 Now: Fenn’s biggest role of the past decade was recurring character Anna Nardini on ‘Gilmore Girls.’
 The mother of two recently guest starred on an episode of ‘Magic City.'

 Now: David Lynch first cast Sheryl Lee to play Laura Palmer's corpse based mostly on her photo.
-But upon discovering she was actually a pretty good actress, he wrote the part of Maddy Ferguson, Laura’s cousin, for Lee to also play.
+But upon discovering she was actually a pretty good actress, he wrote the part of Maddy Ferguson, Laura’s cousin, for Lee to play, as well.
 This fortunate turn of events launched Lee’s career, which included starring roles in ‘Backbeat’ and ‘Jersey Girl.’

-Now: Lee’s last high profile role was as Andrea Darling on ‘Dirty Sexy Money.’
-She is set to star with Thomas Jane and Eric Roberts in the thriller ‘The Redeemer.’
-The 45-year-old is married to photographer Jesse Diamond, who is the son of legendary singer/songwriter Neil Diamond.
+Now: Lee’s last high-profile role was as Andrea Darling on ‘Dirty Sexy Money.’
+She is married to photographer Jesse Diamond, who is the son of legendary singer/songwriter Neil Diamond.
 She paid tribute to 'Twin Peaks' alongside other cast members in the 2010 'Psych' tribute episode.

-Now: Lipton did a recent episode of ‘House of Lies,’ her first screen appearance in a couple years.
-These days the 66-year-old, who was married to record producer Quincy Jones between 1974 and 1986, is probably best known for being the mother of 'Parks and Recreation' star Rashida Jones.
+Now: Lipton did a 2012 episode of ‘House of Lies,’ her first TV appearance since popping up on a few episodes of 'Crash' in 2009.
+These days the 66-year-old, who was married to record producer Quincy Jones between 1974 and 1990, is probably best known for being the mother of 'Parks and Recreation' star Rashida Jones.